xavidop/cardex/README.md

 4. Review and edit the detected information
 5. Save the card to your collection

+### Card Generation
+1. Navigate to the generate page
+2. Fill out the card parameters:
+   - Pokemon name and type
+   - Card properties (Full Art, Holographic)
+   - Descriptions for the Pokemon and background
+   - Language and optional stats
+3. Click "Generate Pokemon Card" to create a custom card using AI
+4. Preview the generated card
+5. Save it to your collection if you like it

 ### Collection Management
 - View all your cards in a responsive grid layout
 - Edit card details by clicking on any card